-- (ii) The notice sent in accordance with paragraph 7(10)(i) shall: - (a) be accompanied by a draft of the Formal Complaint that he proposes to deliver to the Conduct Committee; and - (b) invite the Member or Member Firm to make written representations to him within the period of eight weeks from the date on which the notice is sent to the Member or Member Firm. - (iii) The Executive Counsel may, in his absolute discretion, extend the time limit for the Member or Member Firm to make written representations.
+- (ii) The notice sent in accordance with paragraph 7(10)(i) shall: - (a) be accompanied by a draft of the Formal Complaint that he proposes to deliver to the Conduct Committee; and - (b) invite the Member to make written representations to him within the period of eight weeks from the date on which the notice is sent to the Member. - (iii) The Executive Counsel may, in his absolute discretion, extend the time limit for the Member to make written representations.